eslint/eslint/docs/src/extend/custom-rule-plugin-tutorial.md

 With the rule written, you can test it to make sure it's working as expected.

-ESLint provides the built-in [RuleTester](../integrate/nodejs-api#ruletester) class to test rules.
-You do not need to use 3rd-party testing libraries to test ESLint rules.
+ESLint provides the built-in [`RuleTester`](../integrate/nodejs-api#ruletester) class to test rules.
+You do not need to use third-party testing libraries to test ESLint rules, but `RuleTester` works seamlessly with tools like Mocha and Jest.

 Next create the file for the tests, `foo-bar.test.js`: